 The team works with artists, photographers, designers, and surfers from all around the globe.
 Each of them brings a distinctive outlook that they use as inspiration.

 The Critical Slide Society takes pride in its unique approach to its detail-oriented designs.
 They bagged Best Boardshort for two years running, and they are now stocking up in some of the most respected retail stores in the US and nearby countries.

 With a tagline that says people and planet, Outerknown, a clothing company that markets surf wear makes its product out of eco-friendly raw materials.
 Launched in 2015, they live by the philosophy of doing things the right way.

-The geniuses behind the brand – John Moore, an acclaimed designer, and Kelly Slater, 11-time world surf league champion.
+The geniuses behind the brand – John Moore, an acclaimed designer, and Kelly Slater, an 11-time world surf league champion.
 Both teamed up to build a brand that reduced environmental impact.
-This was after seeing the effect of the clothing industry had on the environment.
+This was after seeing the effect the clothing industry had on the environment.

 Official Site: www.outerknown.com

 #12.
 O’Neill – “Psychotically warm —-Unreasonably lightweight”